BwithE/postshell/README.md

 python3 server.py <port>
 ```

-2. Modify, then transfer a client.<script> to connect to the SERVER
+2. Modify the followinng, then transfer a client.<script> to connect to the SERVER
-  - Change IP, PORT, and CHECKIN time
+  - IP
+  - PORT
+  - WAITTIME

 3. Execute the script on the client
 ```